Blue Hats for Winter – The Wood Blewit

 Somewhat unnerving though was his attitude to mushroom picking on the off chance.
 “They looked OK, They’re alright, we’ll eat them tonight!”.
 Now I’m sure he probably knows from experience which ones ‘look’ OK, but I had to check.
 Fortunately they were brilliantly large and tasty Horse mushrooms (Agaricus arvensis) and Field mushrooms (Argaricus campestris).
 Very nice.
 But I hope he doesn’t go to the woods grabbing everything he sees for his pot.
 I’m sure he won’t…

-Here’s a picture of some of the Horse mushrooms, stems removed, ready for the pan.
-Unfortunately I ate all the Field mushrooms before I got the camera ready!
-Personally, I prefer the Field mushroom flavour.
-Yum.
+Here’s a picture of some of the Field Mushrooms, stems removed, ready for the pan.

 horse mushrooms